vascokk/vascokk.github.com/source/_posts/2012-06-06-erlang-real-time-server-part-2-aggregation.markdown

 ![](/images/rts-part-2/RTS1.png)

-The idea here is: As a result of Diameter request, a command on Aggregation module will be invoked (e.g. "accounting()").
-As it will be computational intensive, the Aggregation will run on a Riak cluster and the command will be executed within this cluster.
+The idea here is: As a result of Diameter request, command on Aggregation module will be invoked (e.g. "accounting()").
+As the job, usually performed by this module is computationally intensive, the Aggregation will run on a Riak cluster and the command will be executed within this cluster.

 Setting up a Riak cluster (or  "A very lame introduction to Riak")
 -------------------------------------------------------------------

 Setting up a cluster could be a tedious job.
 Fortunately, there are always some giant's shoulders you can step on\*.
 In this case I will use the Ryan Zezeski's RiakCore rebar [templates](https://github.com/rzezeski/rebar_riak_core)

-Once you clone the templates repository from GitHub, make a new erlang application directory in _apps_ and run _rebar_ from it:
+Once you clone the templates repository from GitHub, make a new Erlang application directory in _apps_ and run _rebar_ from it:

 ``` bash